 Since the beginning of her career Klio has performed extensively both as a soloist and ensemble player in France, Greece, Bulgaria, Ireland and the UK.
 She has been broadcast by BBC Radio 3 and has appeared in Festivals in the U.K and abroad such as the Brighton Festival, Barnes Festival, Mayfield Festival, Prokofiev Festival, Peckham Arts Festival, Adur Festival, Festival of Dodekanison, Demetria Festival, Sani Festival and the International Music Festival of Cyclades in Greece.
 Concert series performances include the Blenheim Musc Circle, Blackheath Halls Lunchtime Recitals, the Villelongue Abbey International Concert Series in France, Lincoln Music Club and the St Luke's Concert Series in Brighton to name but a few.
 She has performed in venues such as St John’s Smith Square, Burgh House, Royal Festival Hall, Blackheath Halls, St James's Picadilly, Royal Chapel Church / Brighton, St Martin-in-the-Fields, the National Portrait Gallery, the Royal Academy of Arts, the Hellenic Centre and the Foundling Museum in London amongst others.

 Klio also works with cellist Rebecca Hepplewhite both as part of Persephone Ensemble as well as of bigger ensembles and with pianist Grace Mo.
-Together they perform regularly for the well acclaimed 'Bach to Baby'children's concert series and will soon be presenting their new prorgamme, Tales Without Words at the Megaron's Chamber Music Series, in Thessaloniki, Greece.
+Together they perform regularly for the well acclaimed 'Bach to Baby'children's concert series and have recently presented their new prorgamme, Tales Without Words at the Megaron Hall's Chamber Music Series, Thessaloniki, Greece, receiving excellent reviews.

 Klio is involved in cross art prorjects, her most recent one includes FANTASMATA, a collaboration with actress Amanda Douge, visual artist Peter Carey and sculptor Laurence Louisfert.
 They gave two workshop performances as part of the Peckham Arts Festival at the Copeland Gallery in September 2016 and opened their first season at the ASYLUM in London in April 2017.
 This was followed by another performance at the Peckam Arts Festival in September 2017.